-Alternatively, this also means that we need to prepare for jobs that don’t yet exist, and we don’t know where to start.
-This could be because of a lack of education on career developments and a lack of institutions that help you prepare for these careers.
+Alternatively, this also means that we need to prepare our children for jobs that don’t yet exist, and we don’t know where to start.
+This could be because of a lack of education on career developments.
+Many of our schools don’t prepare our children for these careers and new-age skills.
 This causes considerable stress in teenagers when choosing a possible career path for themselves.

 “How can I choose a career when I don’t even know what I want for dinner?”

-Many people I’ve talked to have mentioned feeling unmotivated because they don’t have anything to work towards.
+I’ve talked to many people who have mentioned feeling unmotivated because they don’t have anything to work towards.
+Not every child necessarily recognizes their true passion.
+Many of them are confused and have no idea of what they want.
 This leads to choosing a career based on more arbitrary things, such as family expectations, possible financial success, or trends.
 The issue with this is that there’s always the lingering anxiety of leading an empty, unsatisfying life.
-It’s difficult to find your passion as many teens don’t know how to find the intersection where their strengths match their likes and goals.
+It isn’t easy to find your passion, as many teens don’t know how to find the intersection where their strengths match their likes and goals.

-- Uncertainty about whether their dream career is unrealistic and whether they will be allowed to pursue uncommon careers:
+3. Uncertainty about whether their dream career is unrealistic

 With the rise of social media, uncommon careers such as being a YouTuber or Instagram influencer have become viable sources of income.
 These careers are aspirational for many today, as it gives you creative freedom and complete flexibility.
 The idea of working in a 9-5 office job isn’t ideal for most people.